avery-gfs/Computer-Science-3/log.md

 - Don't to sorting until later in the year, after getting more practice with Java
 - Motivating examples: you don't know how to do this, now you will learn
+- Either short feedback cycles (solve multiple problems and go over solutions in a single class period), or long (multiple days working on a problem set).
+  Medium (one problem in class time) doesn't work as well, harder to time and worse engagement.